-Pizza Hut and KFC multichannel web ordering platform
+Pizza Hut and KFC ordering

 Have you ever thought about what kind of software processes occur after you push the “pay” button on a restaurant’s website?
 A web ordering application works discreetly in the background and its core logic is relatively uncomplicated.
-That being said, through its extensive base of APIs and integrations with other parts of a food ordering ecosystem, it is a real swiss army knife, powering online ordering for different brands, countries and loyalty platforms.
+That being said, through its extensive base of APIs and integrations with other parts of a food ordering ecosystem, it is a real swiss army knife, powering online ordering for different brands, countries, and loyalty platforms.

 A web ordering application was written as a frontend+backend solution for the Polish branch of Pizza Hut.
 It was designed as a complex system of applications gathered around the client’s internal restaurant IT network powered by Oracle Micros.
 It greatly enhances the functions of a globally popular system originally designed to run brick-and-mortar restaurants and hotels, providing it with a web and mobile presentation layer, diverse online and mobile ordering and purchasing possibilities along with a powerful set of APIs to integrate with third party ordering .
 The client requirements were as follows: